PLA Recycling: Can PLA 3D Printer Filament be Recycled?

 Can You Recycle PLA?

-Polylactic Acid (PLA) is among the most commonly used 3D printing filaments today.
+PLA is among the most commonly used 3D printing filaments today.
 This is due to a number of factors, including the material’s excellent printability, good dimensional accuracy, and affordability.
 PLA is also popular because, as a polymer derived from plant starches, it is more eco-friendly than filaments derived from non-renewable resources (such as petroleum-based ABS) and has the benefit of being recyclable and compostable.

 Plastic recycling facilityIf recycled, PLA must be processed on its own to avoid contaminating other plastic materials.

-A big selling point of PLA 3D printer filament is that it is biodegradable.
-Since PLA is made from plant-based materials derived from crops like corn, it is eventually broken down by microorganisms.
-That being said, it is not a good idea to simply toss PLA printing scraps into trash in the hopes that they will decompose quickly in a landfill.
-Without the right composting conditions, it can still take PLA hundreds of years to degrade.
-If PLA material is disposed of in the right conditions—with controlled temperature, humidity and microorganisms—it can break down in just a few months.[3]
+For example, it is not advisable to simply toss PLA printing scraps into trash in the hopes that they will decompose quickly in a landfill.
+Nor can we recommend putting PLA into your local compost bin.
+That’s because without the right composting conditions, it can take PLA hundreds of years to degrade.
+By contrast, if PLA material is disposed of in the right conditions—with controlled temperature, humidity and microorganisms—it can break down in just a few months.[3]
 It is therefore helpful to think of PLA as only biodegradable if it’s processed at an industrial composting facility.

 Recommended reading: PLA bed temperature & print temperature settings